 How to apply

-As a Stipendium Hungaricum scholarship holder, you are entitled for the additional Generali health insurance free of charge.
+As a Stipendium Hungaricum (SH), or Christian Young People (SCYP) scholarship holder, you are entitled for the additional Generali health insurance free of charge.

-All you have to do is to fill out the application form and take two copies of it to the BME R building, Room 10 in the opening hours (Mondays 9-12).
+All you have to do is to fill out the application form and take two copies of it to the BME R building, Room 10 in the opening hours (every weekday 9-12).

 - Handwritten documents will not be accepted.

 - It’s forbidden to edit the original document.

 - Please provide your name as it appears in your passport.

 - Education ID: If you have a valid student ID card, (11-digit code found in the brown box).

 - NEPTUN code (required).